 Who are you saying, uncle?
 I’m NOT an uncle?

 These words rang a bell in my mind and it sliced my heart.
 I immediately asked him whether I could sit next to him for a brief chat.
 He agreed and I started talking to Rusi Yazdegardi, the owner of the pride of Mumbai — Cafe Mondegar.

 It’s among the first and most iconic restaurants and bars in Mumbai, India.
 It’s the first restaurant in Mumbai to house a jukebox.
 The restaurant is a popular landmark and tourist attraction of Mumbai.
 Famous Indian cartoonist and painter Mario Miranda painted murals.
 It’s such a beautiful place to be.

 Not much brother.

-As per him, mostly all the affluent people of the city has visited his cafe — from underworld dons to Bollywood superstars.
+As per him, mostly all the affluent people of the city have visited his cafe — from underworld dons to Bollywood superstars.
 Even if you go there today, there is always a line like a python.
-Getting a table can take hours on weekends and he knows so much of the city’s history!
+Getting a table can take hours on weekends and he knows so much about the city’s history!

 After chatting for more than an hour, we’d to part ways.
 He shared his gratitude and shared mine.
 I gave my autograph book to him.

 Thank you brother for this marvelous space without which life would have been a little less meaningful.